tawhidulshehzad/developer-portfolio/README.md

 1. Your homepage will have a **navbar** , a banner/slider, Advertised items, second-hand **product categories** section and a realistic **footer**.
 Your navbar will have a **login** button.
 Implement email/password-based authentication and at least one social login(google, Facebook, GitHub, etc.) authentication. **Create an extra field for options.
 There will be two options: a radio button, a dropdown, a toggle button, etc. If the user creates a seller account, he will choose the seller option.
 Otherwise, a normal user will have the user option selected by default**.
 Users logged in by using social media will be considered as buyers.

-2. Add **one** extra section on the home page.
-Make sure it is unique and relevant to your website.

 3. **You will have to decide what would be the categories of the second-hand product you have selected.** For instance, if your website is about second-hand furniture, you can divide your categories into the bedroom, kitchen, dining room, etc.; if it is about second-hand car, your categories can be a Microbus, luxury car, electic car, etc. Or you can categorize second-hand products under brand names if you want.
 However, make sure it is relevant.
 You will need at least 3 categories, each with at least 2 products.